Guided Shikoku and Kyushu Bike Tour

 Wander past riverside bridges, sample takoyaki, or simply enjoy the city’s energetic charm.
 Dinner awaits at the hotel, offering a relaxed close to your first night.
 This gentle start sets the stage for the cycling adventure that unfolds across Shikoku and Kyushu.

-Note: Airport pickup is not included.
-If required, it must be pre-booked with us.
+Please note that airport pickup is not included.
+If required, it must be pre-booked with us in advance.

 Meals: Dinner